 FUTA taxes must be filed and paid separately solely by the employer, not the employees.
 Employees also do not have FUTA taxes withheld from their paychecks by their employers.
 To see the current FUTA rate and credit reductions by state, visit APS’ FUTA Credit Reductions page.

-Do 501(c)(3) Pay for FUTA?
+What Nonprofit Payroll Taxes Do 501(c)(3) Pay for FUTA?

 Guidelines for Paying State Unemployment Insurance (SUI) Taxes for Nonprofits

-Depending on the state a nonprofit is located in, it may be liable for paying State Unemployment Insurance taxes (SUI), also known as the State Unemployment Tax Act (SUTA).
 SUIs are payroll taxes charged by a state to employers to fund the state’s SUI program.
-They are assigned to employers individually every year and are challenging to determine as each state uses a different experience-rating system to calculate an employer’s tax rate.
+They are assigned to employers individually yearly, and it is challenging to determine as each state uses a different experience-rating system to calculate an employer’s tax rate.

 Generally, states assign lower tax rates to employers with lower turnover rates and fewer involuntary terminations.
 States assign higher rates to employers with higher turnover rates and more involuntary separations.
-If a company has a happier culture and hires the right people, their SUI tax burden could be lower.
+If a company has a happier culture and hires the right people, its SUI tax burden could be lower.

-Does a 501(c)(3) Have to File Taxes for SUI?
+Does a 501(c)(3) Have to File Nonprofit Payroll Taxes for SUI?

 Yes and no. Section 3309a of the FUTA states that 501(c)(3) organizations have two options when paying SUI taxes:

-1. They can elect to contribute to their state’s program in accordance with its laws OR
+- They can elect to contribute to their state’s program in accordance with its laws OR

-A non-profit organization’s taxes can be complex to manage — just think about how difficult it is to answer the question, do nonprofits pay payroll taxes?
+A nonprofit organization’s taxes can be complex to manage — just think about how difficult it is to answer the question, do nonprofits pay payroll taxes?
 That’s where a payroll and tax compliance partner like APS can help and answer your other critical questions like:

-• When do nonprofits need to file taxes?
+- When do nonprofits need to file taxes?

-• When does a nonprofit pay federal taxes?
+- When does a nonprofit pay federal taxes?

 Our experienced payroll tax compliance staff has extensive knowledge of nonprofit organization taxes.
 We used a defined process for the daily management of nonprofit tax funds to ensure accurate payroll tax filings and payments.
 Our unified payroll solution and tax compliance experts can help you manage your nonprofit’s payroll taxes in the following ways: